Competitor Keyword Targeting in Google Ads

 How to Find Competitor Keywords That Convert

 The last thing you want to do when it comes to targeting competitor brand keywords is guess.
-Doing so will just eat away at your CPC and leave you with no real conversions.
-Instead, you want specific keywords that relate to your competitor and signal strong intent to buy or compare.
+Doing so will just eat away at your budget and leave you with no real conversions.
+Instead, you want specific competitor keywords that signal strong intent to buy or compare.

 Doing this requires real data from the right tools.
 And there’s no better place to start than with Google’s own.